-(B) to expand significantly the provision of basic services to rural poor people to enhance their capacity for self-help; and
+(B) to expand significantly the provision of basic services to rural poor people to enhance their capacity for self-help; and velopment Cooperation Act of 1980.

 (C) to help create productive farm and off-farm employment in rural areas to provide a more viable economic base and enhance opportunities for improved incomes, living standards, and contributions by rural poor people to the economic and social development of their countries.